rithik-dev/firebase_notifications_handler/example/README.md

 # Firebase Notifications Handler Demo

-To test the example app, clone the project and replace the [firebase_options.dart](https://github.com/rithik-dev/firebase_notifications_handler/blob/master/example/lib/firebase_options.dart) with your firebase project file.
+To test the example app, clone the project and add the `firebase_options.dart` with your firebase options file in `lib/firebase_options.dart`.

 Then, build the app and run it.
 The app is set to receive notifications.